 This remains speculative, although what you will commonly read about it being related to relaxation of the muscles is likely incorrect, as Botox has been shown to work in patients when there was no muscle relaxation.

 The most likely mechanism proposed so far is actually the toxin being taken up into nerve cells upstream of the injection and blocking the release of the brain chemical (neurotransmitter) that is seemingly most responsible for the inflammation of the covering of the brain (meninges) – CGRP.
-This is the site of action of new medications soon to be released onto the market, Aimovig.
+This is the site of action of the multiple new medications on the market for migraine, Emgality, Ajovy and Aimovig.
+Dr Granot has extensive experience in the use of these and the other medications.